Are Sports Dangerous?

 You probably do not need me to tell you that boxing is a dangerous sport.
 The list of boxers to have died in the ring—or from injuries sustained in it—is quite an extensive one, and that is not even including the many fighters who have sustained life-changing injuries from boxing and sparring.
 But what about MMA, surely that is more dangerous?
 After all, they do not stop and step aside when their opponent goes down, they jump on top of them and beat them senseless.

-Well, it turns out that the whole "beating them senseless on the ground" thing might actually be better than what goes on in boxing.
-You see, if a fighter takes a beating in boxing they are given time to recover, to stand up and to fight again.
-If they sustained life-threatening injuries in that initial beating, those injuries will only worsen when they get back to their feet.
+Well, it turns out that the whole "beating them senseless on the ground" thing might be better than what goes on in boxing.
+You see, if a fighter takes a beating in boxing, they are given time to recover, to stand up, and to fight again.
+If they sustained life-threatening injuries in that initial beating, those injuries would only worsen when they get back to their feet.

 That 10-second timeframe, while short, could be enough to shake off the initial impact and go straight into another.
-In MMA, when that initial impact occurs it is usually followed by a stoppage, which in turn is followed by weeks of rest to allow their brain to return to normal.
-It drastically reduces the threat of second-impact syndrome and it is one of the main reasons why there have been no deaths in the UFC to date.
-In fact, the closest incident is a UFC fighter who died when he agreed to a boxing fight,
+In MMA, when that initial impact occurs, it is usually followed by a stoppage, which in turn is followed by weeks of rest to allow their brain to return to normal.
+It drastically reduces the threat of second-impact syndrome, and it is one of the main reasons why there have been no deaths in the UFC to date.
+The closest incident is a UFC fighter who died when he agreed to a boxing fight,

-Of course, UFC fights are not as frequent as boxing and it has not been going as long, but it is a surpassing statistic considering the layman would consider UFC to be incredibly more dangerous than boxing.
+Of course, UFC fights are not as frequent as boxing, and it has not been going as long, but it is a surpassing statistic considering the layman would think UFC to be incredibly more dangerous than boxing.

 More Dangerous — Cricket

 Cricket players get a lot of stick from the rest of the sporting world.
 "They wear too much padding", "They cannot handle a bit of rain".
 But that padding is there for a reason because the cricket ball is one of the deadliest weapons in any sport.